All of our content is written by humans, not robots. Learn More

 • Ability to torrent: Some VPN services block torrenting, so if you’re planning to use the VPN for those purposes, double-check that it’s possible.

-• A privacy policy with minimal logging: We generally don’t find it acceptable for a VPN company to log any of our web traffic, geolocation, or originating IP address.
+• A privacy policy with minimal logging: We generally don’t find it acceptable for a VPN company to log any of our web traffic, geolocation, or originating IP addresses.
 We have more flexibility for companies keeping track of information that’s necessary to uphold our accounts, like our names and payment information.
 Some of the biggest VPN providers have started to audit themselves independently to make sure their privacy policy is competitive.
-For further information on this topic, see our top picks for VPN’s with no-logging.
+For further information on this topic, see our top picks for VPNs with no-logging.

 • Speed: There’s no point in choosing a VPN that throttles your speeds so much that going about your business takes forever.
 We test for a difference in ping (latency), download speeds, and upload speeds.
-When we review VPNs, we use the speed test from Ookla6, which measures speed in milliseconds for ping and and megabits per second for download and upload speed.
+When we review VPNs, we use the speed test from Ookla6, which measures speed in milliseconds for ping and megabits per second for download and upload speed.

 • WebRTC and DNS leaks: To make sure our private IP address is hidden with the VPN, we use the WebRTC leak test7 to make sure the IP address shown is different with the VPN on and off.
 We do the same with domain name servers (DNS), or website URLs.
 We use the tool on DNSLeakTest.com8 to look for a change in an IP address with the VPN connected.